wvengen/netswarm-arduino/README.md

 its conclusion is different from the current state, it broadcasts the new value over the network.

-**Note:** sending registers is a work in progress, the example might not work yet.

 ```cpp
 #include <SPI.h>
 #include <EEPROM.h>